 Experience a true South African adventure with a luxury 14 day expedition!
 Your journey begins in Cape Town, to admire panoramic views from the mountain tops, explore the peninsula and learn about the local history.
 Visit the majestic Grootbos Forest Lodge before being whisked away to the Cape Winelands next, for a true treat to your senses.
 Venture through the vineyards, breathe in the aromas and taste the flavors from winery to winery.
 The final leg of your voyage will immerse you in the wilds of the Kruger National Park.
 Track the wildlife in their natural habitat on fascinating game drives and bush walks, for the ultimate safari and unique lodging experience.
 You will leave South Africa with the memories of a lifetime and the photos to prove it!
 Round out your trip with a visit to Johannesburg's Apartheid Museum and SOWETO.

 Welcome to South Africa!
-Upon arrival at the Cape Town International Airport, pass through Immigration and Customs, where you will be greeted by a local representative.
-They will assist you with your bags and transfer you directly to your hotel, for a smooth and easy start to your African adventure!
+Upon arrival at the Cape Town International Airport, continue through Immigration and Customs.
+A local representative will be waiting in the arrivals area, holding a sign with your name on it.
+They will transfer you directly to your hotel in the city, making for a smooth and easy start to your adventure in Africa!
 (This service is on a private basis.)

 Cape Town is one of the most beautifully situated cities in the world.
 Cradled by Table Mountain, it has immense charm and historical interest, while it's unique cultural blend of part African, part European and part Asian, makes for a cosmopolitan dining experience.
 Take the cable car or walk up Table Mountain, visit the colorful Malay quarter or meander through the wonderful Kirstenbosch Botanical Gardens.
 Browse through the vibrant Greenmarket Square, take a boat trip to Robben Island or simply relax on the beach.
 When you want to explore further, the Cape Peninsula offers one of the finest coastal drives in Africa to the Cape of Good Hope.
 Here, you might see whales breaching just off the bay or quirky African penguins on Boulder's beach.
 With so much to do and see in Cape Town, adventure truly awaits!